SUNET/edusign-app/README.rst

 hack at the project and a production environment.

-Development and deployment tasks are provided as make commands; type :command:`make help` at the root of the repository to find out about them.
+Development and deployment tasks are provided as make commands; type :code:`make help` at the root of the repository to find out about them.

 Deploying a development environment
 -----------------------------------